johncorderox/Rails-API-React-Tutorial/README.md

 ## Rails API 💎

-Now that have our virtual enviorment ready, we can create our first ever Rails API.
 The new rails api command scaffolds everything we need to get up and ready for our project.
-Let's start our vagrant server and ssh into our project folder.
+Let's start our rails server and being integrating the backend first.

 1. Run the following: `rails new my_app -T --database=postgresql`